Information Technology @ Mines

-Academic Computing & Networking, together with our colleagues in Information Services, provide and support a broad array of resources and services to support your computing needs.
+Mines' Computing, Communications, and Information Technologies (CCIT) department provides a broad array of resources and services to support your computing needs.
 You will find that computing is integrated into the curriculum in both traditional and unique ways.
 Our computing environment can be a tool to help you be more productive and a vehicle to help you innovate and create.
-Read on for more information and then visit the Campus Computing, Communications & Information Technologies website.
-If you'd like to know more about computing resources and requirements for new students, read this FAQ.
+Read on for more information and then visit the CCIT website.

-Even if you bring your own computer, you'll still want to use the Computer Commons and other labs between classes to check your email, work on assignments, access special software, and work on projects with friends and classmates.
+Even if you bring your own computer (and CCIT has some suggestions about that), you'll still want to use the Computer Commons and other labs between classes to check your email, work on assignments, access special software, and work on projects with friends and classmates.

 - Your residence hall room or campus apartment will have a fast network connection available for you to directly connect your computer to the Mines network.

-- Wireless access is available throughout the residence halls, Mines Park and the main campus so you can connect "extra goodies" and be connected while you're on-the-go around campus.
+- Wireless access is available throughout the residence halls, Mines Park, and the main campus so you can connect your mobile devices while you're on-the-go around campus.

 - All students get an email account, along with accounts on central servers and the campus portal, Trailhead.
 Trailhead is your gateway to services such as registration, drop-add, scheduling and the Mines Emergency Alert System.

-- A Computer Commons area with open lab computers is available for you to use between classes, in the evenings and on weekends.
+- The Computer Commons open computer lab is available for you to use between classes, in the evenings, and on weekends.
 The computers there probably have the special software you might need for class and...

 - you can print in black and white or color up to 11x17 (sorry, you gotta pay for printing)